mage2tv/magento-cache-clean/readme.md

 ## Rationale

-Assumptions:
+This utility aims to improve the Magento developer experience by shortening the feedback loop during development through automating the removal of affected cache sections after file changes.

+**Assumptions:**

 1. Magento uses caching a lot and is faster when the caches are warm.
 2. As a developer I want a quick feedback loop.
 3. Rebuilding the cache is slower than cleaning the cache

-To support the above assumptions, I want to only remove the cache segments I really have to remove after making some changes.
+To support the above assumptions, I want to only clean the cache segments I really have to after making some changes.

-For example, if I make a change to a template, I only want to flush the `block_html` and `full_page` cache, not the `config` cache.
+For example, if I make a change to a template, I only want to flush the `block_html` and `full_page` caches, not the `config` or `layout` caches.

-Thinking about what cache types need to be cleaned after a change and typing the exact command takes time, and gets very repetitive, so many developers simply nuke the whole cache after every change.
+Thinking about what cache types need to be cleaned after a change and typing the exact command takes time, and it also gets very repetitive, so many developers simply nuke the whole cache after every change.

-This utility aims to improve the Magento developer experience by shortening the feedback loop during development through automating the removal of affected cache sections after file changes.
+Automating selective cache cleaning improves the developer experience.

 ## Known issues

 Currently the watcher has to be restarted when a new module or theme is added.

-On Linux recursive file watches are not supported, so a given directory branch is scanned and all child directories are added to the watch list.
-That part works.
+Node on Linux does not support recursive file watches, so this utitily traverses each module for child directories and watches each one individually.
-But when new directories are created, they are added to the watch list on the fly.
+When new directories are created, they are added to the watch list on the fly.
-That part of the code needs testing.
+This logic is in place but has not been tested.
+So there be bugs.

 ## Building

 The tool is written in ClojureScript.
-To build, install Clojure 1.9 or later and run
+To build, install Clojure 1.9 or later (e.g. `brew install clojure`) and run

 ```shell
 $ clj -m figwheel.main -O advanced -bo build
 $ chmod +x bin/cache-clean.js
 ```

-(Installing Clojure is simple - e.g. on a Mac it's `brew install clojure`)

 ## Thanks

 Thanks to [Mage2 TV](https://www.mage2.tv/) for sponsoring the development of this tool.

 This script was inspired by [Timon de Groot](https://twitter.com/TimonGreat)'s [blog post](https://blog.timpack.org/speed-up-magento-development) where he